Critonyx

 Advise

-Long-term partnership for founders making the hard architecture calls — when to refactor, when to rewrite, when to leave it alone.
+Long-term partnership for founders making the hard architecture calls: when to refactor, when to rewrite, and when to leave it alone.

 S